 Also Read: If you are a theatre enthusiast, then you must read our blog on Theatres in Australia

-How long does Daylight Saving Time Last in Australia?
+How long does Daylight Saving Last in Australia?

-In Australia, DST starts on the first Sunday of October when the clocks are advanced by one hour, extending the allure of an Australian summer.
-It ends on the first Sunday of April when the clocks are set one hour earlier.
+Daylight saving in Australia starts on the first Sunday of October when the clocks are advanced by one hour, extending the allure of an Australian summer. the DST in Australia ends on the first Sunday of April when the clocks are set one hour earlier.
 This change was first implemented during World War I in 1916 to save energy, and it continues today.

-While “springing forward” every year might seem disruptive, there are several benefits to the Australian clocks changing.
+While “springing forward” every year might seem disruptive, there are several benefits to the daylight saving in Australia.
 Firstly, there is more light to enjoy, which can enhance mood.
 Secondly, it minimizes energy consumption and saves money.
 Thirdly, it reduces crime rates during Daylight Saving Time.
 Lastly, it increases tourism as more daytime means more time to relax and enjoy the outdoors.

 Further Read: If you want to compare the cost of living in Australia and the UK, then you must read our blog Cost of Living in Australia vs the UK